discordjs/guide/guide/popular-topics/canvas.md

 ### Windows

 You will need a package called Windows Build Tools.
 To install this, open Powershell as Administrator.
-You then can install it with npm with the following command: `npm i --global --production windows-build-tools`, or with Yarn by running the following: `yarn global add --production windows-build-tools`.
+You then can install it with either npm (`npm i --global --production windows-build-tools`) or Yarn (`yarn global add --production windows-build-tools`).
 It is also bundled with Chocolatey, should you choose that installation path.

 Afterward, you should follow the instructions detailed [here](https://github.com/Automattic/node-canvas/wiki/Installation:-Windows).
 Additionally, make sure Node and Cairo are **both** either 32-bit or 64-bit; having a 32-bit version of one and a 64-bit version of the other will cause errors.

 If you are *still* unable to install Canvas, you might want to consider installing [Microsoft Visual Studio 2015](https://www.visualstudio.com/vs/older-downloads/).